lozbigrave/Cisco_Config_Backup/README.md

 You should only need to change these variables:

-set username
+set username,
-set hostname
+set hostname,
-set password
+set password,
-set tftpserver
+set tftpserver,
 plus the expected hostame of your switch.

 And finally: